 Courtenay Barklem qualified as a lawyer in 2000.
 He is called to the bar in England and California.
 He has a commercial practice in arbitration and construction disputes.
 He has also carried out numerous missions in-country, during his five years as the Human Rights Advisor to the Law Society of England and Wales.
 He has also acted as a consultant on UK Ministry of Justice and Foreign Office projects.
 He has worked on a number of high profile international human rights cases and has developed extensive experience in legal development and international law reform.

 Professor Bastin is an adjunct professor of Law for Pepperdine's London Program.
-He is a barrister, practising at Essex Court Chambers in London, who specialises in public international law, and in particular investment treaty arbitration.
-Having practised before joining the Bar for several years in the International Arbitration and Public International Law Groups of Latham & Watkins, Professor Bastin has carried across to the Bar a strong full-time practice in these areas.
-The strength of his practice has been recognised through his ranking, in his first full year of practice at the Bar, as a top junior in public international law and investment treaty arbitration, with his peers and clients describing him as a "superb all-round lawyer with a deep understanding of public international law" (Legal 500, 2014).
-To that end, Professor Bastin has advised governments, international organisations (including not-for-profit), corporations and individuals on a wide variety of international law issues, including: investment protection; State responsibility; State and head of State immunity; treaty interpretation; international human rights; enforcement of decisions; extradition; WTO law; and EU and UN sanctions.
+He is a barrister, practicing at Essex Court Chambers in London, who specializes in public international law, and in particular investment treaty arbitration.
+Having practiced before joining the Bar for several years in the International Arbitration and Public International Law Groups of Latham & Watkins, Professor Bastin has carried across to the Bar a strong full-time practice in these areas.
+The strength of his practice has been recognized through his ranking, in his first full year of practice at the Bar, as a top junior in public international law and investment treaty arbitration, with his peers and clients describing him as a "superb all-round lawyer with a deep understanding of public international law" (Legal 500, 2014).
+To that end, Professor Bastin has advised governments, international organizations (including not-for-profit), corporations and individuals on a wide variety of international law issues, including: investment protection; State responsibility; State and head of State immunity; treaty interpretation; international human rights; enforcement of decisions; extradition; WTO law; and EU and UN sanctions.
 Professor Bastin graduated Bachelor of Laws and Bachelor of Arts, both with first class honours, and with the John George Dalley Prize for first in final year law courses, from the University of Sydney.
 He also graduated Bachelor of Civil Law with Distinction from Magdalen College, University of Oxford.
 He was world champion in three international mooting competitions: the Jessup International Law Moot (in addition to being Best Finalist Oralist), the World Trade Organization Moot and the ICRC International Humanitarian Law Moot.
 He has published extensively on State immunity, investment treaty arbitration, WTO law, public international law and commercial law.

 International Investment Disputes